InsideOut Institute Logo

 • Making sure you have a solid support network

-• Sticking with your treatment plan, and talk to your treatment team about any challenges you are having
+• Following your treatment plan, and talking to your treatment team about any challenges you are having

 • Participating in activities that make you feel positive about yourself

-• Avoiding media and social media channels that promote being thin, or make you feel bad about yourself
+• Avoiding media and social media channels that promote being thin, make you feel bad about yourself, or make you feel ‘less than’

 • Talking to your friends and family about your concerns and what they can do to support you